 - What are the income needs for my extended family that I want or need to account for?

-Succession planning is not an overnight process, it is a structured plan for the transfer of ownership, control, and management of the business.
+Succession planning is not an overnight process; it is a structured plan for the transfer of ownership, control, and management of the business.
 The best chance of success requires investing considerable time (even years!) to carry out the order of the plan.
-Just as it took years to build a business, planning and transitioning it is just as tedious.
-This is where our professionals at TDT CPAs and Advisors can help as a full-service CPA Firm with Tax, Valuation, and Estate and Succession planning consultants ready to serve you.
-Contact us at one of our offices in Iowa or Illinois to discuss your needs.
+Just as it took years to build a business, planning and transitioning is just as tedious.
+This is where our professionals at TDT CPAs and Advisors can help as a full-service CPA Firm with Tax, Advisory, and Estate and Succession planning consultants ready to serve you.
+Contact us to discuss your needs.